|

 All You Need To Know About Onboarding New Employees

 What does onboarding mean?
 Contrary to popular belief, onboarding is much more than signing paperwork on the first day in the office.
-In reality, this term refers to a lengthy process that introduces and integrates new hires into their work environment.
+This term refers to a lengthy process that introduces and integrates new hires into their work environment.
 During this time, employees acquire the necessary knowledge, skills, and resources they need to be productive in their position.
-In addition to that, the onboarding process is the time during which employees learn about the company’s values, objectives, and corporate culture, and how their role can contribute to the achievement of the overall vision.
+In addition, during the onboarding process, employees learn about the company's values, objectives, and corporate culture and how their role can contribute to achieving the overall vision.

 eBook Release: The State Of Employee Experience 2023